 Two elasticated hooks are repositioned over the medial surface of the medial crus and retracted laterally to achieve optimal exposure of the caudal septum.
 The inter-crural ligament is divided, the caudal septum is exposed down to the nasal spine, and bilateral mucoperichondrial flaps are elevated (Figure 5).
 Where appropriate, the caudal septum can be stabilised to the nasal spine with 3-0 Ethilon.

-Figure 5: (A & B) Anterior septal dissection.
+Figure 5: (top and bottom) Anterior septal dissection.

 The Lone Star retractor system of elasticated hooks is a flexible tool with the ability to rapidly adapt to changes in the field with minimal effort during the surgical procedure, offering optimal visibility and access to a surgical site.
 It also helps to free up personnel to perform other valuable duties.
 No complications such as tear to skin flap, or cartilage were observed in our series of patients.
 Caution should be exercised when applying the counterattraction.